-This replica Triceratops tooth measures over 2 inches long and features a double root.
-This is a replica of the original fossil, cast in quality polyresin and hand-painted.
+This cast Triceratops tooth measures over 2.5 inches long and features a double root.
+This is a cast of the original fossil, research grade in quality polyresin and hand-painted.
+Colors may vary.

 Regular priceSale price